Introduction

 7. No Data Backup and Recovery Plan

-Data loss can occur due to cyberattacks, user errors, or system failures.
-Without backups, recovery becomes costly and time-consuming.
+Data loss can occur due to cyberattacks, system failures, or human error.
+Without backups, recovery becomes expensive and disruptive.

 How to Avoid This